mvdh7/calkulate/docs/conventions.md

 # Names, dimensions and units

-Within Python, the import convention for Calkulate is:
+The import convention for Calkulate is:

 ```python
 import calkulate as calk